Checks

 Checks display UI

-The value of checks can be viewed in the “Status” tab of a dataset, managed folder or saved model.
+The value of checks can be viewed in the “Status” tab of a managed folder, saved model or evaluation store.

 Since there can be a lot of checks on an item, you must select which checks to display, by clicking on the X/Y checks button